“Hit the hammock island-style at this laid-back hideaway, tucked into a secluded cove of the Florida Keys”

 Tired of burgers and breaded shrimps?
 Enjoy some French-fusion fine dining at Pierre's, a historic plantation mansion widely acclaimed to be one of the Keys’ finest restaurants.

 - Laze all day by the pool, sipping a steady supply of lemon zingers, then enjoy the stunning sunset over Florida Bay

-- Enjoy a relaxing complimentary yoga class, offered at 9am on Saturday and Sunday mornings
+- Enjoy an invigorating complimentary yoga class, offered 3 mornings per week

-- Kayak through the dense mangroves to look for elusive manatees, go snorkelling, bike to nearby beach bars, or play a game of Bocce ball; all equipment is free to borrow
+- Bike to nearby beach bars, or play a game of Bocce ball; all equipment is free to borrow

 - Never "Gone fishing"?
-This is the self-proclaimed sports fishing capital of the world.
+This is the self-proclaimed “Sportfishing Capital of the World”.
 If you'd rather just watch the fish, take a glass-bottom boat tour

-- Swim with the dolphins, sea lions or rays at the Theater of the Sea in Islamorada, or go diving - there are plenty of great spots; windsurfing is available in Islamorada
+- Swim with the dolphins, sea lions or rays at the Dolphin Research Center in Marathon, or go kiteboarding at Annie’s Beach

 - Head out to wacky Key West to see Hemingway House and the pretty pastel wooden houses and art galleries that line the town’s lanes, with friendly locals greeting you from their porches